 • This will execute My-T-Soft with the keyboard layout from the last successful build for the project.
+Note: This will close any running instance of My-T-Soft in order to prepare for a new launch.

 Run-Time Menu